hyphanet/plugin-WebOfTrust/STYLE.md

   enough time has elapsed that a test to see if the workaround can be removed is worth the effort.

 ## Git

+- All commits should be gpg-signed.
+  Use `git config --global commit.gpgsign true` to enable this for all repositories, remove the `--global` to enable it for the current one only.